vercel/next.js/docs/advanced-features/compiler.md

 ## Unsupported Features

-When your application has a `.babelrc` Next.js will automatically fall back to using Babel for transforming individual files.
+When your application has a `.babelrc` file, Next.js will automatically fall back to using Babel for transforming individual files.
 This ensures backwards compatibility with existing applications that leverage custom Babel plugins.

 If you're using a custom Babel setup, [please share your configuration](https://github.com/vercel/next.js/discussions/30174).
 We're working to port as many commonly used Babel transformations as possible, as well as supporting plugins in the future.